 - People on a Tight Budget – If you’re on a strict budget, Vegas probably isn’t the best vacation destination for you anyway.
 But if you’ve got to make a little go a long way, forget the pass, wander through the casinos, and choose one or two attractions that are in your price range.

-Tips for Getting the Most Out of the Go Las Vegas Pass
+Getting the Most Out of the Pass

 After your purchase, you’ll get an email containing a copy of your pass and instructions on how to use it.

 If you want to use a paper pass, simply download and print it.
 For those who prefer the greener, more convenient digital route, download the Go City app and store your pass there.

 If you change your mind within 90 days, no worries.
 The 90-day guarantee means you can get a refund on a non-activated pass.

 Bottom Line: Should You Get the Go City Las Vegas Pass?

 If you’re heading to Vegas with a ready-for-action mentality, or even if a few of the included attractions appeal to you, the Go City Las Vegas Pass will be a great fit.

 By using the pass a few times a day on some high-value attractions, you can save some serious money.
 If you’re planning to go nuts and fit in as many attractions as you can, you can save up to 50%, which is incredible.